deciduously/music/post.md

 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

+Here's a step-by-step video demonstration of that [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) in sequence:

+{% youtube uLhQQSKhTok %}

-The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all.
-That write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.
+The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all as a great source of information.
+That write-up and Wikipedia were all I needed to complete this translation, and I had absolutely not a clue how this whole thing worked going in.
+Reading that post and writing this program taught me a lot of the concepts I'm about to walk through for the first time.

 If you'd like the challenge of implementing this yourself blind, _stop right here_.
 Read just that post and try to build this yourself in the language of your choice.
 Come back here when you get stuck.
-This should apply to whatever you've got going on by then unless you've gone real funky with it.
-This post does extend the functionality of the one-liner (you'd hope, at XXX lines), so, you know, maybe still come back anyway.
+This should all apply to whatever you've got going on by then unless you've gone real funky with it - in which case, show me what you got!
+Sounds cool.

-Here's a step-by-step video demonstration of that [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) in sequence:

-{% youtube uLhQQSKhTok %}

-I've gotta be honest - I didn't even try it myself.
-I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does in this post, and I'm not going to elaborate on what any of these specific steps of the pipeline mean.
-We're immediately diving into a pure Rust solution.
+I've gotta be honest - I didn't even try the `bash` myself.
+I'm not going to do what that [code](https://en.wikipedia.org/wiki/Source_code) does in this post, and I'm not going to elaborate on what any of the specific commands in the pipeline mean.
+This post is about the pure Rust solution.
 Nevertheless, it serves as a solid [roadmap](https://en.wikipedia.org/wiki/Plan).
-Each command of this pipeline calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) to perform a series of operations on some continuous incoming data:
+Each command of this pipeline calls out to some other tool present on a standard [desktop](https://en.wikipedia.org/wiki/Desktop_computer) [Linux](https://en.wikipedia.org/wiki/Linux) [distribution](https://en.wikipedia.org/wiki/Linux_distribution) like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) to perform a series of operations:

 1. `cat /dev/urandom`: Get a stream of random binary data.
 1. `hexdump -v -e '/1 "%u\n"'`: Convert binary to 8-bit base-10 integers (0-255).